 This trip can be completed in less than two weeks, but to really take everything in and give yourself time to explore I'd advise the two weeks.

 This is is another cruise that would take between 10 to 14 days to complete, but one full of diversity.
 From peacefully drifting along at the edge of the Peak District National Park, to the hustle and bustle of Manchester, where you can moor up and take in all the city has to offer.
 Not forgetting a complete contrast to Manchester as you reach Macclesfield, the home of the Silk Museum.
 Here you can find out exactly why this town is now considered the end of the 'Silk Road'!

 This route also takes you over an aquaduct - The Marple Aquaduct, not quite as daunting as the Pontcysyllte Aquaduct, but still an impressive piece of architecture.
 And if you do want to see the Anderton Boat Lift, it is actually on your route, so no diverting necessary!

 Being based at Grindley Brook Wharf there are a huge variety of routes you can take.
 I have simply noted a few of the longer cruises you could do.
 Maybe you fancy a short three night trip, this opens up a whole host of options.
 Audlem can be reached in no more than ten hours cruising, giving you plenty of time to moor up along the canal and just kick back.
 Or maybe you fancy exploring the Roman city of Chester, and with it being a mere 20 hours return cruising, you could take the opportunity to sample what this magnificent city has to offer.
-One of the closest towns to Swanley Bridge is Nantwich, a picturesque old market town full of character and black and white architecture.
+Or perhaps you fancy heading to Nantwich, a picturesque old market town full of character and black and white architecture.
 My advice would be; decide how long you want to be aboard, what you'd like to see and experience on this cruise.
-Explore the possibilites and if you have a basic idea, why not let me help you plan your very own tailor made break!
+Explore the possibilities and if you have a basic idea, why not let me help you plan your very own tailor made break!
 It couldn't be more simple!